 Dr. Bryan Fry from the University of Melbourne’s Australian Venom Research Unit was bitten on the finger by a bearded dragon.
 The bite swelled up, turned a little red, and hurt.
 This didn’t last long, but it was long enough to make him wonder what caused it.

 The commonly accepted answer was bacteria.
-Bearded dragons have bacteria in their mouths, which was always assumed to cause the inflammation.
+Bearded dragons have bacteria in their mouths, which was always assumed to cause inflammation.
 But something didn’t seem right to the Dr., and he decided to look further.

 “The researchers then began comparing these genes to those for snake venom.
 “We isolated some rattlesnake toxins from the bearded dragons and started getting really excited,” Dr. Fry said.
 Further research turned up venom genes in other species.”